Skip to main content

 With the UHC Premium HSA and UHC Basic HSA Plans, you pay less from your paycheck and assume more financial responsibility when you receive care.
 So, it’s important to plan ahead for your out-of-pocket expenses.
 Here are some ideas to consider:

-The UHC Choice PPO Plan and UHC Value PPO Plan offer lower deductibles and out-of-pocket maximums in exchange for higher costs from your paycheck.
-You are not eligible for the triple tax-advantaged health savings account if you enroll in one of these plans.
+The UHC Value PPO Plan offers a lower deductible and out-of-pocket maximum in exchange for higher costs from your paycheck.
+You are not eligible for the triple tax-advantaged health savings account if you enroll in this plan.

 You can choose any in-network or out-of-network provider each time you receive care.
 But keep in mind: You will generally receive higher benefits when you use in-network providers.